dipkamal/FACE/README.md

 ```
 pip install -r requirements.txt
 ```
+## Models under evaluation

+We pretrained ResNet34 and MobileNetV2 for ImageNet and COCO.
+For CelebA dataset, we train ResNet and MobileNet models on an exclusive set of four facial attributes.
+See CelebA folder for details on model training.

 ## Demo
 We have provided a jupyter notebook demonstrating FACE implementation on an imagenet class 'Church'.
 You will need to prepare correctly classified images as .npz file to execute the notebook.